13 Best Bikes & Hikes Within An Hour Of Albany

 Hannacroix Creek Preserve

-Venture 25 minutes south of Albany to discover this natural wonder.
-With 4 different trails to choose from your exploration could last all day!
+Perfect for hikers with dogs!
+Venture 25 minutes south of Albany for an easy hike with lots of unique features at Hannacroix Creek Preserve, managed by the New Baltimore Conservancy.
+With 4 different trails to choose from, your exploration could last all day!
 Hike along the Hannacroix creek and eventually you'll end up at the Hudson River.
-The marked trails will take you to waterfalls, scenic vistas, and the foundation of a paper mill.
-Grab your family and get moving!
+The marked trails will take you to a waterfall, interesting rock ledges, and the foundation of a paper mill.
+Grab a leash and go!

 Access: NY-144, New Baltimore